zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 resides.
 He was a Freight Leader.

 [APZ 190.4] (#apz190 .4) {#apz190 .4 .ref .apz} "Exactly from the Thushid Divine
-Came in the midst of the crowd” is the Lord Develovin of the Thushiya In remembrance, the well discreet was brought down into the mother's mother, this is from the thushitha divaloka Then came into the middle of the crowd.
+Came in the midst of the crowd" is the Lord Develovin of the Thushiya In remembrance, the well discreet was brought down into the mother's mother, this is from the thushitha divaloka Then came into the middle of the crowd.
 Nail God to God Thishithu Saw, and they were happy, they were prophylaced, they were prophylactics somnus They came into the midst of the crowd from the divine world.
 Ready.
 Stop Secrets VocationThushithayo saw to Nzela.
 Complete the pleasure they made The thoughts of the mind are true.
 Arrives to the crowd of secrets.
-Devlovin came to the middle of the crowd because “there are crowds” The spheteries are called “Gummy”.
-“Gummy” to the crowd because of the accounting “Gary” is the multitude of “Gary” because he is “Gary”.
-Cautions to the crowd Keranui “Gangi” is the patronage of the crowd.
-Wizards Crowd Come to “Gummy”.
+Devlovin came to the middle of the crowd because "there are crowds" The spheteries are called "Gummy".
+"Gummy" to the crowd because of the accounting "Gary" is the multitude of "Gary" because he is "Gary".
+Cautions to the crowd Keranui "Gangi" is the patronage of the crowd.
+Wizards Crowd Come to "Gummy".
 The crowds are unto His Word
-The crowd stood out in the feces, if he was “prone” to the heart of the Rahath Located by name “Genie”.
-The Bhikku group is really “Gary”.
-Bhikshuni Group It is true that the name is “Gentary”.
-The Tactical Group is true “Accountant”, the Tacactic Group The “Gami” group is true “Gami”, the “Gami” name Kamethriya Group Brahmina Group-Medical Group-Holy Group-God Group-Brahmina Group The name is Sanghi, Gangi, Actuary.
-“Arrived” is the city of Sangkassa Arrived.
+The crowd stood out in the feces, if he was "prone" to the heart of the Rahath Located by name "Genie".
+The Bhikku group is really "Gary".
+Bhikshuni Group It is true that the name is "Gentary".
+The Tactical Group is true "Accountant", the Tacactic Group The "Gami" group is true "Gami", the "Gami" name Kamethriya Group Brahmina Group-Medical Group-Holy Group-God Group-Brahmina Group The name is Sanghi, Gangi, Actuary.
+"Arrived" is the city of Sangkassa Arrived.

 [Msdiv 191] (#msdiv191) {#msdiv191 .ref .msdiv} (16 - 2)

-[APZ 191.1] (#apz191 .1) {#apz191 .1 .ref .apz} "To all the world with God”
+[APZ 191.1] (#apz191 .1) {#apz191 .1 .ref .apz} "To all the world with God"
 is the locator with maroon with god maroon with heaven brahmins Gods go to the community.
-“Is the omnivature of the penass, the lungs of the penis”
+"Is the omnivature of the penass, the lungs of the penis"

 [APZ 191.2] (#apz191 .2) {#apz191 .2 .ref .apz} Yamsei Thauthissa Bewa
 Workers of Dharmadeshana in the Pandu Kambalasana style Rukambala